jdmonin/JSettlers2/README.txt

 	-Djsettlers.db.url=jdbc:postgresql://localhost/socdata
 or
 	-Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite
+If needed you can also specify a database username and password as:
+	-Djsettlers.db.user=socuser -Djsettlers.db.pass=socpass
+or place them on the command line after the port number and max connections:
+	$ java -jar JSettlersServer.jar -Djsettlers.db.url=jdbc:mysql://localhost/socdata -Djsettlers.db.jar=mysql-connector-java-5.1.34-bin.jar 8880 20 socuser socpass

+Finding a JDBC driver JAR:

 The default JDBC driver is com.mysql.jdbc.Driver.
-PostgreSQL is also recognized.
-To use PostgreSQL, use a postgresql url like the one shown above, or specify the driver on the SOCServer command line:
+PostgreSQL and SQLite are also recognized.
+To use PostgreSQL, use a postgresql URL like the one shown above, or specify the driver on the SOCServer command line:
 	-Djsettlers.db.driver=org.postgresql.Driver
 To use SQLite, use a sqlite url like the one shown above, or specify a